-This advice is intended for people who are close contacts of a person with confirmed coronavirus disease (COVID-19), do not have any symptoms and have been asked to quarantine at home.
+This advice is intended for people who are close contacts of a person with confirmed coronavirus disease (COVID-19) and do not have any symptoms.
 This guidance does not apply to people who have been asked to quarantine in a designated facility.

 You have been in close contact with someone who has confirmed coronavirus disease but you do not have any symptoms yourself.
 Close contact means that you had face-to-face contact within 1 metre or were in a closed space for more than 15 minutes with a person with COVID-19.
 This contact happened while the person with COVID-19 was still “infectious”, i.e. from 2 days before to 10 days after their symptoms began.
 For example, you may be someone who:

 - Lives in the same household as a person with COVID-19

 - Works closely in the same environment as a person with COVID-19

 - Sat in the same classroom as a person with COVID-19